-- Behance — A similar concept to Dribbble but owned by Adobe, Behance is another great place to find inspiration and recent work from designers around the world.
+- Behance — A similar concept to Dribbble but owned by Adobe.
+Behance is another great place to find inspiration and recent work from designers around the world.
 This website is more for viewing and adding full projects with descriptions and the creative process as opposed to dribbble which are single image shots.
-Behance is a great place to find designers you like and follow them so you can follow their work over time and keep inspired.
+Behance is a great place to find designers you like and follow them so you can follow their work over time and stay inspired.

-- Twitter — the creative community is incredibly active on Twitter so it’s the perfect place to find inspiration.
+- Twitter — the creative community are incredibly active on Twitter so it’s the perfect place to find inspiration.
 Do searches for “graphic design” “logo design” etc (or any other discipline) and filter by designers, you can even create lists and add your favorite creative agencies or designers to keep an up to date news feed or follow them with check to be notified whenever they tweet so you’re alerted instantly.
 It’s also a great place to engage and interact with fellow designers.

-- Pinterest — Possibly even more search-friendly than Instagram, Pinterest is an incredible place to look for inspiration all forms.
+- Pinterest — Possibly even more search-friendly than Instagram.
+Pinterest is an incredible place to look for inspiration in all forms.
 It’s also handy to use to gather your inspiration findings, you can create a private board or share with your client and pin your findings to create somewhat of a mood board.

 Finding Logo, Branding, and Identity Design Inspiration

-- Brand New — Resource for creatives in the branding + identity design industry.
+- Brand New — Resource for Creative in the branding + identity design industry.
 They aggregate collections of corporate branding work, the only downside to brand new and I’m not bashing anything here but this is why I’m not a personal reader or fan of the site is I’m dead against the rating system, in my opinion, this is not fair, I totally respect the work that goes into the articles thumbs up here! and I respect that everyone has an opinion but this just turns into a bashing system when something kicks off and this encourages others to just follow suit and the comments can be quite nasty at times.
-It would be great without ratings and comments when it’s other peoples work that’s center stage.
+It would be great without ratings and comments when it’s other people’s work that’s centre stage.

 - Identity Designed — This site by David Airey who does a deeper dive into specific branding work for individual brands.
-Rather than showing just the logo design, they show the entire branding process with a description and lots of photos.
-Even though the site is not updated much possibly once a month as opposed to brandnew which seems to aim for quantity, identity designed aims for quality over quantity and all the posts are worth checking out for inspiration.
+Rather than just showing the logo design, they show the entire branding process with a description and lots of photos.
+Even though the site is not updated much possibly once a month as opposed to brandnew which seems to aim for quantity, identity design aims for quality over quantity and all the posts are worth checking out for inspiration.

 - Inspiration Grid — Fantastic site for all areas of design inspiration, but they do a particularly great job organising branding and logo design inspiration.